 Unique but forgotten about species

-The Rupečica-Šmitovo cave system, which is the one we are focusing on, provides habitat for some very interesting species.
+The Rupečica-Šmitovo cave system, which is the one we are focusing on, provides habitat for some remarkably interesting species.
 The olm is probably the most famous among them.
 It’s a blind cave salamander that can live up to a century and survive for a decade without feeding.
 It is among the most evolutionarily distinct amphibians known to science meaning that there is nothing else like it on earth.
 It is also one of the 10 species that David Attenborough would select to be saved from extinction if he had to choose.
 Another interesting species found here is the Croatian dace a small freshwater fish species that rely on this habitat to sustain its last remaining population.
 And a final species that needs mentioning is the Ogulin cave sponge.
 This is the world’s only known species of cave-dwelling freshwater sponge and it is known only from a few caves around this area.
+The importance of saving such species can be likened to our own survival, a more diverse world is a more adaptable one.
+By protecting all evolutions on the tree of life, we increase our chances of one day benefiting from their distinctiveness.

 Risk of extinction